 Findings reflect challenges for the inclusion of new arrivals in the borough, who often lack the technology, language and digital skills, know-how and/or social connections needed to discover and access opportunities and services.
 Help and information from friends, family, landlords, and colleagues could unlock opportunities and help overcome barriers, but many participants were isolated, or had social networks that did not help them overcome any language, skills and know-how barriers.
 Signposting was of little use to those facing severe barriers of language, digital skills or know-how.
 For some, contacts within a particular service were their only opportunity to access support or information, yet those services were not always designed, resourced or equipped to provide it effectively and with compassion.

-The localities of Aksaray, Laleli and Kumkapi located in the historical district of Fatih in Istanbul form a transnational migration hub that connects Middle East, Central Asia, Eastern Europe, North Africa and South/Southeast Asia.
-These localities are also known for their vibrant commercial/wholesale trade scenery.
-Aksaray and Laleli have been marked by rapid trade and tourism-related commercialization, while Kumkapi has mostly remained a residential area, providing housing infrastructure for long-term inhabitants, passers-by, and newcomers, although trade and tourism related transformations have also started impacting the area more in recent years.
+The localities of Aksaray, Laleli and Kumkapi, located in the historical district of Fatih in Istanbul, form a transnational migration hub that connects the Middle East, Central Asia, Eastern Europe, North Africa and South/Southeast Asia.
+Foreign nationals with various legal statuses, migration motives and opportunities have been arriving into the already existing local context of diversity.
+The localities comprise of a wide range of small and big, formal and informal businesses such as shops, call centers, cargo agencies, hotels, barbers, estate agencies and ethnic restaurants that serve as an arrival infrastructure for newcomers.
+While Aksaray and Laleli have been known for their vibrant commercial wholesale trade scenery, Kumkapi has mostly remained a residential area, providing housing infrastructure for long-term inhabitants, passers-by, and newcomers.

 The research site Budapest takes Semmelweis University, ELTE and the University of Miskolc as starting points to investigate the arrival infrastructure for international students studying in Hungary.
 The site research covers social networks, housing, parochial spaces, online platforms, events, cultural practices, NGOs, etc. – all ‘sites’ that students make use of, invest in, occupy and transform during their time as students in Hungary.